-FTC proposes a ban on ‘junk fees’ and says hidden charges push up prices
+The Federal Trade Commission proposes a ban on junk fees and says hidden charges push up prices

-WASHINGTON (AP) — The Federal Trade Commission on Wednesday proposed a rule to ban any hidden and bogus “junk” fees, which can mask the total cost of concert tickets, hotel rooms and utility bills.
+WASHINGTON (AP) — The Federal Trade Commission on Wednesday proposed a rule to ban any hidden and bogus junk fees, which can mask the total cost of concert tickets, hotel rooms and utility bills.

 President Joe Biden has made the removal of these fees a priority of his administration.
-The effort has led to a legislative push and a spate of initiatives aimed at helping consumers.
+The Democrat’s effort has led to a legislative push and a spate of initiatives aimed at helping consumers.
 Administration officials have said these additional costs can inflate prices and waste people’s time.

-“The proposed rule would prohibit corporations from running up the bills with hidden and bogus fees, requiring honest pricing and spurring firms to compete on honesty rather than deception,” said FTC Chair Lina Kahn on a call with reporters.
+“The proposed rule would prohibit corporations from running up the bills with hidden and bogus fees, requiring honest pricing and spurring firms to compete on honesty rather than deception,” FTC Chair Lina Kahn said on a call with reporters.
 “Violators will be subject to civil penalties and be required to pay back Americans that they tricked.”

-The FTC proposal is being coupled with the Consumer Financial Protection Bureau announcing that it will block large banks from charging junk fees in order to provide basic customer services.
+The FTC proposal is being coupled with the Consumer Financial Protection Bureau announcing that it will block large banks from charging junk fees to provide basic customer services.

-Biden plans to speak about both plans in remarks Wednesday morning in the White House Rose Garden.
+Biden plans to speak about both plans on Wednesday in the White House Rose Garden.

 Lael Brainard, director of the White House National Economic Council, said research indicates that hidden fees can cause consumers to pay as much as 20% more than had they known the total cost upfront and comparison shopped.